puppeteer/puppeteer/docs/api.md

   - `hasPopup` <[string]> What kind of popup is currently being shown for a node.
   - `invalid` <[string]> Whether and in what way is this node's value invalid.
   - `orientation` <[string]> Whether the node is oriented horizontally or vertically.
-  - `children` <[Array]<[Object]>> Child nodes of this node, if any.
+  - `children` <[Array]<[AXNode]>> Child nodes of this node, if any.

 Captures the current state of the accessibility tree.
 The returned object represents the root accessible node of the page.

+The Chromium accessibility tree contains nodes that go unused on most platforms and by most screen readers.
+Puppeteer will discard them as well for an easier to process tree, unless `interestingOnly` is set to false.

 ```js
 const snapshot = await page.accessibility.snapshot();